uconneeb/evolution/reading.md

 * Section 6.2 (Selection), pp. 191-201
 * Section 6.3 (Patterns of selection: testing predictions of population genetics theory), pp. 201-214

+### Lecture 9 (Molecular evolution, sexual selection)

+As always, use the following reading to enhance your understanding of the subjects discussed in lecture.
+Questions on exams will not come from reading if the topic is not also discussed in lecture.

+* Section 5.2 (Where new alleles come from: How mutations alter protein function), pp. 159-161.
+* Chapter 11 is on sexual selection, but the following sections are most relevant
+* Section 11.2 (Sexual selection on males: competition), pp. 417-423
+* Section 11.3 (Sexual selection on males: female choice), pp. 423-441